 Two weeks passed, and the appointment for the cardiac stress test came and went.
 My wife continued working, but looked and felt run down.
 Her breathing continued to be labored, and she lacked energy.
 When the practitioner called and explained that the test had revealed no abnormalities, my wife asked the logical question, “What will they do now?”
 The response (and I still have difficulty believing this had I not heard it myself) was “What do you mean?”

-I accompanied her to the pulmonologist office, which conducted a thorough history.
-When I mentioned the event in October, and explained what we had done for nearly 9 hours, she put a pen down and looked at us.
+I accompanied her to the pulmonologist office, where followed a thorough history.
+When I mentioned the event in early August, and explained what we had done for nearly 9 hours, she put a pen down and looked at us.
 “That is most likely the cause,” she remarked.
 My wife then repeated what her practitioner had said, that it was just a coincidence.
 The pulmonologist smiled and said, “There are no coincidences.”

 I could not help but smile as I had been saying this for almost three months.

 My wife turned to me and said, “you think you’re so smart don’t you?”
-My wife now sees a board-certified internist that I vetted.
+My wife now sees a board-certified internist that I had vetted and saw myself.
 It never ceases to amaze me why people would not keep going to a mechanic who could not fix their car but will continue to see a healthcare provider who cannot seem to properly diagnose their illness.
 Especially when you give them the answer, not just once, but several times.

 As Oogway said, “There are no coincidences.”